XiongPengNUS/rsome/docs/_site/get_start.md

 </table>
 </div>

-The standard form of the model can be solved via calling the `solve()` method of the model object.
+The standard form of a model can be solved via calling the `solve()` method of the model object.
 Arguments of the `solve()` method are listed below.

     solve(solver=None, display=True, export=False, params={}) method of rsome.ro.Model instance
     Solve the model with the selected solver interface.